tomjoht/documentation-theme-jekyll/pages/en/canairio_bike.md

 ## Overview

 CanAirIO Bike try to motivate collaboration from cyclists or people that use it to have mobile tracks of air quality.
 We have two new device versions, CanAirIO bike with PM2.5 sensors (Sensirion SPS30) and CanAirIO CO2 (Sensirion SCD30), the latter for sensing the right ventilation in indoors to reduce COVID-19 risk.
+Also CanAirIO firmware supports [more sensors](https://github.com/kike-canaries/canairio_sensorlib#readme) if you want make a different variant.

 ## Features